Erkhanal/portfolio/index.md

 ***

 ### **Conclusion:**
-The performance of the bicycle was found to be increased significantly after implementation of the magnetic flywheel.
-Thus, the detail study on this project has led to the need of more research and can be developed as one of means of green energy.
+In conclusion, the implementation of the magnetic flywheel significantly enhanced the performance of the bicycle, demonstrating its potential to improve energy efficiency.
+This research underscores the promising future applications of this technology, suggesting that further studies are essential to fully explore its potential as a sustainable energy solution.
+The findings advocate for continued development of magnetic flywheel systems, which could ultimately serve as a viable contribution to green energy initiatives.

 ***